aishrimc/aishrila-website/content/authors/admin/_index.md

 title: Aishrila Mazumder
 role: Observational Cosmologist
 avatar_filename: avatar.jpg
-bio: My current research interests include 21-cm cosmology and large scale structures in the Universe.
+bio: My research interests is using survey data at different wavelengths to study the large scale structures of the Universe.
 interests: []
 social:
   - icon: envelope